…you may like these. Explore our list of similar events, both national and international, to get your cultural fix all year round!

 Wales: Open Doors Days (every weekend in September)

 Historic synagogues and Jewish heritage sites all over the United Kingdom open their doors to the general public.
-For 2013 the theme will be ‘Judaism and the Natural World’.
+For 2014 the theme will be ‘Women in Judaism’.

 Every October over 1500 events use drawing - in many different forms - to connect participants with museum and gallery collections, local heritage or the wider community.